hipe/tmx/brazen/doc/issues/002-brazen-CLI.md

 model and its behavior.

-to put it another way, if we can't find a meaningful and direct isomorphicism from model state to interface state, then we don't really care about it.
+to put it another way, if we can't find a meaningful and direct isomorphism from model state to interface state, then we don't really care about it.

 the reason we use `instance_variable_defined?` instead of setting the